Student Achievement, Five-year Graduation Rates & Retention

 71

-For the past three years 2017, 2018, and 2019 ECSU has exceeded UNC Peer rates for first year retention.
-ECSU has also exceeded UNC Peer institutions retention rates 9 years out of 13 as shown in Table 8.
-ECSU has at least equaled and slightly performed better than the UNC peers for the past three years.
-On average, ECSU has a 72.9% 1st year retention rate over 3 years which is slightly above the 71% amongst UNC peers.
-ECSU has maintained a steady level of consistency in 1st year retention and has implemented programs such as the First Year Experience and Peer Tutoring to help increase retention rates.
+For the past three years 2021, 2022, and 2023 ECSU has exceeded UNC Peer rates for first year retention.
+ECSU has also exceeded UNC Peer institutions retention rates 12 years out of 15 as shown in Table 9.
+ECSU has performed better than the UNC peers for the past three years.
+On average, ECSU has a 74.6% first year retention rate over 3 years which is slightly above the 71% amongst UNC peers.
+ECSU has maintained a steady level of consistency in first year retention and has implemented programs such as the First Year Experience and Peer Tutoring to help increase retention rates.

-During the 2018-2019 academic year, satisfaction surveys were distributed to students who visited the Office of Retention.
-A total of 53 of the 130 (40.8%) students who had appointments with the Office of Retention completed a survey.
-The data shows that 49 of 53 (92.5%) students are willing to return next semester; 47 of 53 (88.7%) students scheduled an appointment with the Office of Retention; 46 of 53 (87.9%) students are users of the retention software; and 45 of 53 (85.0%) students viewed the Office of Retention services as helpful or beneficial.
+In 2022-2023 academic year, satisfaction surveys were distributed to students who visited the Office of Retention.
+A total of 44 surveys were completed of students who had appointments with the Office of Retention completed a survey.
+The data shows that 33 of 44 (75%) students are willing to return next semester; 20 of 44 (45%) students scheduled an appointment with the Office of Retention; 21 of the 44 (47%) were very satisfied with their appointment, and 11 of the 44 (25%) were somewhat satisfied and viewed the Office of Retention services as helpful or beneficial.
 The surveys from the Office of Retention were used to measure the level of satisfaction with retention services.
-This offered the Unit opportunities for improved outcome-based assessment data and analysis.
+This offered the unit opportunities for improved outcome- based assessment data and analysis.
 The survey results were used to improve retention at the University by matching the student with an advisor to ensure individualized services.
-In addition, modifying types of student contact via internet, phone, email, and face to face were targeted and implement to increase greater buy-in and accountability for academic success.
-To improve ECSU retention services in 2019 assessment outcomes, additional survey questions were created to gain deeper understanding of the institution's at-risk students' perception and the impact that frequency of service has on the retention.
-We also put in place a revised student academic success contract for greater student buy- in and accountability.
+In addition, modifying types of student contact via internet, phone, email, and face to face were targeted and implemented.
+The satisfaction survey was helpful in some ways, but as an area, it is imperative in the following years to differently measure student success.
+It is imperative that we implement a greater buy-in and accountability for academic success.
+To improve ECSU retention services in current terms, assessment outcomes, additional measures were created to align with the university’s strategic plan.
+We also put in place a revised student academic success contract for greater student buy-in and accountability.

 Graduation Rates